Customer Relationship Management (CRM) encompasses a range of different things, from a strategy to software to a ticker symbol.

 Can you roll out free CRM to 100 users across different departments?
 Probably not.
 But you can get started with a free edition.

-A small business or small department with simple needs may be fine with a free version indefinitely.
+A small business or department with simple needs may be satisfied with a free version for an indefinite period.

 Expensive

-Our CRM cost calculator shows that the tool is expensive relative to other business software categories when you factor in all the costs.
+Our CRM cost calculator indicates that the tool is relatively expensive compared to other business software categories when considering all associated costs.

 Each year, leaders at some companies get to review eye-watering subscription invoices for CRM.

-They ask for evidence that the system still provides a positive financial return.
+They request evidence that the system continues to generate a positive financial return.

 Many companies have figured out how to run their entire business on CRM.